 November 15, 2021 Tech Conf.
-On September 16, 2021, the FERC announced that it will convene remotely a staff-led technical conference regarding regional transmission planning on Monday, November 15, 2021.
-The technical conference will seek to examine in detail issues and potential reforms related to regional transmission planning as described in the July 15, 2021 ANOPR.
-Specifically, the technical conference will examine issues related to incorporating sufficiently long-term and comprehensive forecasts of future transmission needs during regional transmission planning processes, including considering the needs of anticipated future generation in identifying needed transmission facilities.
-This may include: approaches to planning regional transmission facilities that identify transmission needs for anticipated future generation, e.g., use in regional transmission planning of future scenarios or geographic zones where future generation is anticipated to locate; factors shaping future transmission needs that are appropriate to consider as inputs into transmission planning studies; and evaluation criteria used by the transmission planning regions to identify and select the more efficient or cost-effective regional transmission facilities.
+On November 15, 2021, the FERC convened a technical conference to examine in detail issues and potential reforms related to regional transmission planning as described in the July 15, 2021 ANOPR.
+Specifically, the technical conference examined issues related to incorporating sufficiently long-term and comprehensive forecasts of future transmission needs during regional transmission planning processes, including considering the needs of anticipated future generation in identifying needed transmission facilities.
+Speaker materials were posted to eLibrary on November 16, 2021.
+On November 17, the FERC invited post-technical conference comments to be submitted on or before November 30, 2021.

-• NOI: Removing the DR Opt-Out in ISO/RTO Markets (RM21-14)
+NOI: Removing the DR Opt-Out in ISO/RTO Markets (RM21-14)

-On March 18, 2021, the FERC issued a NOI97 seeking comments on whether to revise its Demand Response ("DR") Opt-Out regulations established in Orders 719 and 719-A. Those regulations require an ISO/RTO not to accept bids from an aggregator of retail customers ("ARC") that aggregates DR of the customers of utilities that distributed more than 4 million MWh in the previous fiscal year, where the relevant electric retail regulatory authority prohibits such customers' DR to be bid into ISO/RTO markets by an ARC.
-The FERC now seek information to help it examine the potential costs/burdens and benefits, both quantitative and qualitative, of removing the DR
+On March 18, 2021, the FERC issued a NOI92 seeking comments on whether to revise its Demand Response ("DR") Opt-Out regulations established in Orders 719 and 719-A. Those regulations require an ISO/RTO not to accept bids from an aggregator of retail customers ("ARC") that aggregates DR of the customers of utilities that distributed more than 4 million MWh in the previous fiscal year, where the relevant electric retail regulatory authority prohibits such customers' DR to be bid into ISO/RTO markets by an ARC.
+The FERC now seek information to help it examine the potential costs/burdens and benefits, both quantitative and qualitative, of removing the DR Opt-Out, as well as other changes relating to DR since the FERC issued Orders 719 and 719-A. The FERC is not seeking comment on the Small Utility Opt-In.
+Comments on the NOI, following an extension, were due on or before July 23, 2021 and were filed by nearly 30 parties, including by AEE, Voltus, AEMA, APPA/NRECA, EEI, and NARUC.
+Reply comments were due on or before August 23, 2021, and were filed by AEP, Armada Power, Entergy, Southern Pioneer Electric, Voltus, State Commissions from LA/MS, MI, MO, NC, APPA/NRECA, Assoc. of Bus.
+Advocating Tariff Equity ("ABATE"), and PIOS.

-96 Building for the Future Through Electric Regional Transmission Planning and Cost Allocation and Generator Interconnection, 176 FERC ¶ 61,024 (July 15, 2021) ("Transmission Planning & Allocation/Generation Interconnection ANOPR").
+91 Building for the Future Through Electric Regional Transmission Planning and Cost Allocation and Generator Interconnection, 176 FERC ¶ 61,024 (July 15, 2021) ("Transmission Planning & Allocation/Generation Interconnection ANOPR").

-97 Participation of Aggregators of Retail Demand Response Customers in Markets Operated by Regional Transmission Organizations and Independent System Operators, 174 FERC ¶ 61,198 (March 18, 2021) ("DR Aggregator NOI").
+92 Participation of Aggregators of Retail Demand Response Customers in Markets Operated by Regional Transmission Organizations and Independent System Operators, 174 FERC ¶ 61,198 (March 18, 2021) ("DR Aggregator NOI").